autinerd/home-assistant.io/source/_integrations/enigma2.markdown

 {% configuration_basic %}
 Turn off to deep standby:
-    description: "Shuts the device down (called Deep Standby) on turning off the device."
+    description: "Shuts the device down (called Deep Standby) on turning off the device. **Important**: When the device is in *Deep Standby*, it can no longer be reached!
+Turning on the device is only possible via one of the following methods: Wake on LAN, Power button on the device, or the Remote control."
 Bouquet to use as media source:
     description: "Sets the bouquet to use for the source list."
 {% endconfiguration_basic %}

-{% warning %}
-When the device is in Deep Standby, it can no longer be reached!
-Turning on the device is only possible via:

-- Wake on LAN
-- Power button on the device
-- Remote control
-{% endwarning %}

 ## Entities